apache/incubator-datalab/USER_GUIDE.md

 Hit "OK" in confirmation popup.

-**NOTE:** Connected Data Engine Server is terminated and related Data Engine is stopped during Notebook stopping.
+**NOTE:** Connected Data Engine Service becomes Terminated while connected (if any) Data Engine (Standalone Spark cluster) becomes Stopped.

 <p align="center">
     <img src="doc/notebook_stop_confirm.png" alt="Notebook stop confirm" width="400">
 </p>

-After you confirm you intent to stop the notebook - the status changes to "Stopping" and soon becomes "Stopped".
+After you confirm your intent to stop the notebook - the status changes to "Stopping" and later becomes "Stopped".

 --------------------------------
 ## Terminate Notebook server <a name="notebook_terminate"></a>

-Once you have finished working with an analytical tool and you need to release cloud resources for the sake of the costs, you might want to terminate the notebook.
+Once you have finished working with an analytical tool and you need don't neeed cloud resources anymore, for the sake of the costs, we recommend to terminate the notebook.
 You are not able to start the notebook which has been terminated.
-Instead, you have to create new Notebook server if you need to proceed your analytical activities.
+Instead, you have to create new Notebook if you need to proceed with your analytical activities.

+**NOTE:** Make sure you back-up your data (if exists on Notebook) and playbooks before termination.

 To terminate the Notebook click on a gear icon <img src="doc/gear_icon.png" alt="gear" width="20"> in the "Actions" column for a needed Notebook and hit "Terminate":

 **NOTE:** If any Computational resources have been linked to your notebook server – they are automatically terminated if you terminate the notebook.

-Confirm termination of the notebook and afterward notebook status changes to "Terminating":
+Confirm termination of the notebook and afterwards notebook status changes to "Terminating":

 ![Notebook terminating](doc/notebook_terminating.png)

-Once corresponding instances are terminated on cloud, status finally changes to "Terminated":
+Once corresponding instances become terminated in Cloud console, status finally changes to "Terminated":

 ![Notebook terminated](doc/notebook_terminated.png)